 Cook salmon until fat begins to render and skin starts to brown, 6–7 minutes.
 Flip, cook until flesh side starts to brown, 6–8 minutes more.
 Transfer to a plate and let cool.
 Remove skin and flake into 1-inch pieces.

 Meanwhile, combine oil and cumin seeds in a small skillet over medium heat.
 Cook, stirring frequently until fragrant and toasty, 4–5 minutes.
 Off heat, add garlic and cook, stirring constantly, for 30 seconds.
 Let oil cool in pan (garlic will crisp up).
 Transfer oil to a bowl and whisk in vinegar, Dijon, and honey; season with salt and pepper.

-Combine spinach, parsley, Craisins, and shallots; divide among four serving plates.
+Drain lentils.
+Combine spinach, parsley, dried cranberries, and shallots; divide among four serving bowls.
 Top each salad with lentils, salmon, and goat cheese; drizzle with vinaigrette.

 Cooking lentils: When cooking with lentils, it is important to pick through them and discard any stones or debris before cooking.
 I like to spread the lentils on a baking sheet to pick through, as it makes the process easier.
 I also recommend rinsing the lentils in a fine-mesh strainer prior to cooking.

 Keywords: lentil, spinach, salmon,

 This recipe was originally posted on October 14th, 2019.
 It was last updated February 23, 2021.